leomotors/cocoa-discord/README.md

 Yet another Discord Bot Utility npm package

-This package contains many utilities that made especially by me to make my bots
+This package contains many utilities that made by me for me to make my bots

 ## 🛍️ Subpackages